Financial success is not the sole indicator of a healthy organization. In fact, it’s more an outcome of a healthy organization. Let me explain --

 Many agencies know how to be successful in the short term, but spend less time focused on how they will sustain that success over the long term.

-By the way, if you thinking your business can stand still, just holding your ground and saying — I’ll get to that, I just don’t have time right now…
+By the way, if you think your business can stand still and maintain while you're saying — I’ll get to that, I just don’t have time right now…

 I’ve got to break it to you.
 There’s no such thing as maintaining your ground in business these days.